Entanglement entropy production in deep inelastic scattering: Introduction

 Ideas of information theory find new applications in physics.
-In particular, the quantum information approach to high energy interactions was extended in a recent paper \cite{Kharzeev21}, where it was argued that the phases of light cone wave functions cannot be measured in high energy collisions -- therefore, the corresponding density matrix has to be averaged over the phase, with the corresponding Haar measure.
+In particular, the quantum information approach to high-energy interactions was extended in a recent paper \cite{Kharzeev21}, where it was argued that the phases of light cone wave functions cannot be measured in high-energy collisions -- therefore, the corresponding density matrix has to be averaged over the phase, with the corresponding Haar measure.
 This leads to the emergence of entanglement entropy describing the corresponding ``Haar scrambled" mixed states.
 The structure functions measured in DIS can be interpreted in terms of this entanglement entropy \cite{Kharzeev2017,Zhoudunming20}.
-To develop this description further and to describe the real-time evolution of the entanglement entropy in DIS, one needs to identify the physical excitations of the effective high energy QCD Hamiltonian.
-This can be conveniently done in the spin chain case, with the help of CFT description \cite{Cardy-Calabrese04,Cardy-Calabrese09,Korepin2004}.
+To develop this description further and to describe the real-time evolution of the entanglement entropy in DIS, one needs to identify the physical excitations of the effective high-energy QCD Hamiltonian.
+This can be conveniently done in the spin chain case, with the help of the CFT description \cite{Cardy-Calabrese04,Cardy-Calabrese09,Korepin2004}.
 This motivates our study of entanglement entropy evolution in a local quench describing the DIS in the XXX spin chain with negative spin (which is equivalent to NLS).

 The algebraic Bethe ansatz (quantum inverse scattering method) \cite{ABA,Korepin93} can be used for construction of the eigenfunctions of NLS.
-Here we will apply this method to the XXX spin chain with spins $s=0$ and $-1$ describing high energy QCD in the LLA.
-Then we will explain the relation between XXX spin chain with negative spin to quantum NLS model.
+Here we will apply this method to the XXX spin chain with spins $s=0$ and $-1$ describing high-energy QCD in the LLA.
+Then we will explain the relation between the XXX spin chain with negative spin to the quantum NLS model.

 The paper is organized as follows.
 In Sec. \ref{sec:Lipatov_spin_chain}, we present the construction of eigenstates of Lipatov's spin chain by means of the algebraic Bethe ansatz.
-In Sec. \ref{sec:QNS}, we will map the Lipatov's spin chain to quantum lattice NLS model and study the thermodynamic limit of the system.
+In Sec. \ref{sec:QNS}, we will map Lipatov's spin chain to the quantum lattice NLS model and study the thermodynamic limit of the system.
 In Sec. \ref{sec:entanglement_evolution}, we discuss the entanglement entropy evolution of Lipatov's spin chain after the local quench, and the corresponding evolution of the local operator entanglement.
 Sec. \ref{sec:conclusion} is the conclusion.
-Appendix provides an intuitive derivation of entanglement dynamics based on CFT.
+Appendix \ref{appendix} provides an intuitive derivation of entanglement dynamics based on CFT.